vmware-tanzu/vm-operator/README.md

 If you are passionate about VMs in Kubernetes, are interested in learning about our roadmap or have ideas about the project, we'd love to hear from you!

-Please see our [Quick Start Guide](docs/quick-start-guide.md) for details on building and testing the project
+Please see the [documentation](https://vm-operator.rtfd.io) for more information.

 ## Community
 - Find us on Slack at [#ug-vmware](https://kubernetes.slack.com/messages/ug-vmware)